gauravsaxenais/Ztr/Readme.txt

 <none>                                 <none>            e818098a076a   About an hour ago   1.41GB
 6. Remove image using command - docker image rm -f "api:prod"
 7. Build image using command  - docker build -t api:prod -f DeviceConfigApi/Dockerfile . (there is a . at the end)
+8. The following command will run app in a container that you can access in your web browser at http://<<VM IP>:5000.
-8. Run image using command -    docker run -d -it -p 5000:80/tcp --name m7-prod api:prod
+Run image using command - docker run -d -it -p 5000:80/tcp --name m7-prod api:prod

 You should see the following console output as the application starts:
 Hosting environment: Production